dogweather/forkful/content/en/bash/html-and-the-web/downloading-a-web-page.md

   \ saving it locally.
 Programmers do it for web scraping, offline analysis, or backup\u2026"
 lastmod: '2024-03-13T22:45:00.243737-06:00'
 model: gpt-4-1106-preview
-summary: "Downloading a web page means grabbing the data from the internet and saving\
+summary: Downloading a web page means grabbing the data from the internet and saving it locally.
-  \ it locally.
-Programmers do it for web scraping, offline analysis, or backup\u2026"
 title: Downloading a web page
 weight: 42
 ---